ipcrypt-std/draft-denis-ipcrypt/draft-denis-ipcrypt.md

 --- abstract

-IP addresses are personally identifiable information that requires protection, yet common techniques such as truncation destroy data irreversibly while providing inconsistent privacy guarantees, and ad-hoc encryption schemes often lack interoperability and security analysis.

-This document specifies secure, efficient methods for encrypting IP addresses for privacy-preserving storage, logging, and analytics, addressing data minimization concerns raised in {{!RFC6973}}.
+This document specifies secure, efficient methods for encrypting IP addresses for privacy-preserving storage, logging, and analytics.
+Unlike truncation, which destroys data irreversibly, these methods are reversible with the encryption key while providing strong privacy guarantees.

-Four concrete instantiations are defined: `ipcrypt-deterministic` provides deterministic, format-preserving encryption with 16-byte outputs; `ipcrypt-pfx` provides deterministic, prefix-preserving encryption that maintains network relationships with native address sizes; while `ipcrypt-nd` and `ipcrypt-ndx` introduce randomness to prevent correlation.
-All methods are reversible with the encryption key and designed for high-performance processing at network speeds.
+Four modes are defined: `ipcrypt-deterministic` (format-preserving, 16-byte output), `ipcrypt-pfx` (prefix-preserving, native address size), `ipcrypt-nd` and `ipcrypt-ndx` (non-deterministic with random tweaks).
+All support high-performance processing at network speeds and produce interoperable results across implementations.

 --- middle